Paul Wild (Australian scientist): Solar burst discoveries

 This work was done in primitive buildings and facilities.
 The equipment hut comprised a minute workshop at one end, an office in the middle and another minute room at the other end, used as a kitchen and after-work gathering place while dinner was prepared: after returning from the pub, conversation would be animated as one of them hammered veal then cooked wiener schnitzel in an atmosphere "thick with fug".
 Staff members, who spent several days per week there, slept and ate in an adjacent single-roomed weatherboard hut with a table down the middle and camp stretchers around the sides.
 But among these achievers, morale and excitement was very high and their social life was lively.
 Colleagues from the days at Dapto, describing Wild – as many did – as "colleague, mentor and good friend" said " He could light up a room with his wit, intelligence and charm.
 He loved a party and a few beers."

 Chief electronics engineer Kevin Sheridan receiving data in the makeshift Dapto radiospectrograph room.
 Paul Wild always acknowledged him as the "man who put it all together" – a difficult job with the nascent technology of the time.
 Sheridan's hand is on a very early fax machine, borrowed from a newspaper publisher.

 The bursts were distinguished by the way the frequency drifted with time.
 The team deduced that the type II bursts were associated with shock waves coming out through the solar atmosphere at 1000 km/s and were associated, 30 hours later, with aurora in the Earth's night sky.
 They had discovered the answer to a century-old riddle: what was the agency that conveyed the disturbance from the solar flare to the Earth?
 Type II bursts continue to be closely monitored by spectrographs on the ground and in satellites for "space weather" reporting, since their disruption of the geomagnetic field and ionosphere can cause blackouts to radio communication and the systems of navigational and other satellites.

 Wild's team associated type III bursts with streams of electrons being ejected at a third the speed of light and taking less than half an hour to reach the Earth.
-There remained a few sceptics about this interpretation until, a decade or so later, American physicists using satellite data regularly detected bursts of electrons 25 minutes or so after solar flares.
-This was just one component, but to Wild and his colleagues a very exciting one, of a much wider world-leading research program.
+This theory was confirmed when American physicists using satellite data regularly detected bursts of electrons 25 minutes or so after solar flares.
+This was one component of a much wider research program.

 The mechanisms proved to be correct and their naming of the phenomena became the international standard.
 Wild likened this research to the study of taxonomy that preceded Darwin's Origin of species.
 His analysis of the anatomy of the solar flares and his development of the physical interpretation culminated in a unified model that integrated the apparently complex radio flare phenomena in the solar chromosphere, solar corona, and in the interplanetary space.